WakMun/behavioral_cloning/README.md

 _________________________________________________________________
 dense_4 (Dense)              (None, 1)                 11
 =================================================================
-Total params: 280,313
+Total params: 491,513
-Trainable params: 280,313
+Trainable params: 491,513
 Non-trainable params: 0
 _________________________________________________________________
 ```

-Notice the reduction in number of trainable params from approximately 1 million to around 1/3rd of these.
+Notice the reduction in number of trainable params from approximately 1 million to around half of that.
 This results in a noticeable speed up in network training.
 In addition, to further speed-up the network training, the size of the input image is reduced to half along each axis in the first lambda layer.
 This results in 4 times less pixel per image.
 In total, the training time for second model is reduced by alomst a factor of two, though I did not actually measure it.